Fun With Stress 1.4

 Myriad types of sensors in our tissues and internal organs provide the brain with information from within our body, which we will therefore call internal physical input.[1]
 Our sense organs provide the brain with information from the external world, which we’ll therefore call external physical input.
 Sensory information therefore comprises of both internal and external physical input, and sensory nerves provide the brain continuously with information from both our body and the external world.[2]

 Just like our sense organs ceaselessly send information to the brain about the state and condition of the external world, so the sensors in our tissues and internal organs continuously send information to the brain about the state and condition of our body.
 Yet the transportation to and processing by the brain of internal physical input follows the same principles as that of external physical input.
 Information from the sensors in our tissues and internal organs travels via sensory nerves up towards the brain, where it is valued significant or insignificant.
 The latter category contains the vast bulk of daily sensory information which is sent towards the brain but is immediately forgotten, like the state of our stomach after having finished digesting a meal.
-When information is valued as significant however, it will be moved on down the line for further processing to the Emotional Brain / Limbic System, following the same procedures as significant sensory information coming from the external world as we have discussed in part 1.2.
+When information is valued as significant however, it will be moved on down the line for further processing to the Emotional Brain / Limbic System, following the same procedures as significant sensory information coming from the external world as we have discussed in chapter 2.

 The brains of these performers need to be trained in order to discriminate perfectly between significant and insignificant information both from their bodies as well as the external world.
 Image: IgorSuassuna